Denmark–Germany relations: Second Schleswig War

-End of World War I
+World War I

+The 1914 Septemberprogramm authorized by German Chancellor Theobald von Bethmann Hollweg proposed the creation of a Central European Economic Union, comprising a number of European countries, including Germany and Denmark, in which, as the Chancellor secretly stressed, there was to be a semblance of equality among the member states, but in fact it was to be under German leadership to stabilize Germany's economic predominance in Central Europe, with co-author Kurt Riezler admitting that the union would be a veiled form of German domination in Europe (see also: Mitteleuropa).
+The plan failed amid Germany's defeat in the war.

 Denmark, despite having remained neutral all throughout World War I, still ended up involved in the negotiations following the defeat of Germany, due to US President Woodrow Wilson's Fourteen Points listing the different people of Europe's right to self-determination amongst its principles, and the substantial Danish minority living in the Southern Jutland/Northern Schleswig area.
-Eventually, it was decided that the question of national affiliation for the people living in the area would be settled through a democratic election.
+Eventually, it was decided that the question of national affiliation for the people living in the area would be settled through a series of public plebiscites.

 In accordance with negotiations, the Southern Jutland/Northern Schleswig area was split into three different zones.
 After an agreement between the Danish government, who declared they had no real interest in the third, southernmost zone, and the British prime-minister Lloyd George, who wanted to give Germany some minor concessions in the peace treaty, it was decided that no election was to take place there, while elections were to take place in the two other zones.

 The elections could not be arranged until the Treaty of Versailles became effective in January 1920, but following that it was decided that elections were to take place in the first, northernmost zone on 10 February, and the second, middle zone on 14 March.
 In the outcome of the first zone election, about 75 percent of the votes favored a reunification with Denmark, while in the second zone about 80 percent of the votes were in favor of staying affiliated with Germany.
 Further negotiations between the Danish and the German governments settled on Denmark getting the area of Tønder, despite it formally being a part of the second zone, while the Flensborg area was to remain on German hands.
 On 15 June the Southern Jutland area was formally returned to Danish control.